NYSE: CLOSED

 "In the last two weeks, I have received more emails and more phone calls from EXIM than I did in all of 2025.
 They are now moving at what we like to call ‘Trump speed’ with this loan process."

-The company is conducting page-turn sessions on the draft binding term sheet this week, with follow-up meetings scheduled, as it works toward a target of 65% debt to 35% equity financing structure on a $780 million loan (based on the 2022 capex estimate of $1.2 billion).
-Smith expresses confidence that full project financing, including both EXIM debt and equity components, can be completed before the end of Q2 2026, though he acknowledges his tendency toward optimism and notes that timelines can vary.
+The company continues to advance its due diligence process with EXIM, as it works toward a $780 million loan.
+Smith expresses confidence that full project financing, including both EXIM debt and equity components, can be completed in 2026, though he acknowledges his tendency toward optimism and notes that timelines can vary.

 Interview with Mark Smith, Executive Chairman, NioCorp Developments